golubev-ml/pendemo/README.md

     Payload: id=1' OR NOT 4197=4197-- twle&Submit=Submit
 ```

-file:///home/mgolubev/Projects/dvwa/iframe.html
+## XSS-injection example
+open iframe.html in browser you should not see the site\n
-Refused to display 'https://ya.ru/' in a frame because it set 'X-Frame-Options' to 'deny'.
+Refused to display 'https://ya.ru/' in a frame because it set 'X-Frame-Options' to 'deny'.\n
+But on the vulnerable app like localhost/login.php you will see the form